Synnef-8826/rotcalc/DATASETS.md

    - `bestTime`: lowest time ever obtained for the heist.
 Used for displaying average and best possible times in generated rotations.
 Measured in seconds

    - `gagePacks`: each Gage package adds +0.5% to the cumulative XP bonuses (read [Reputation](https://payday.fandom.com/wiki/Reputation_(Payday_2)#Factors_affecting_earned_XP) page on the game's wiki), this option is available to account for that but can be safely set to `0` in the majority of cases.

+# Additional information
+- A `ds0_14` heist entry must exist since RotCalc is currently hardcoded to start rotations with that heist, since it's the most optimal for infamy rotations